-Exploiting cross-sectional variation: In an alternative approach following Bena and Li (2014), we estimate multivariate linear probability models to examine the association between caste proximity of two firms' boards and the likelihood of M&A between them.
+Multivariate Approach: In an alternative approach following Bena and Li (2014), we estimate multivariate linear probability models to examine the association between caste proximity of two firms' boards and the likelihood of M&A between them.
 The dependent variable takes the value 1 when the pair of firms is observed to have entered an M&A deal.
 It takes the value 0 for all synthetic firm pairs that did not merge.
-We choose the synthetic pairs from a population in which the original acquirers are matched with all potential target firms in the industry of the observed target.
+We choose the synthetic pairs from a population in which the original acquirers are paired with all potential target firms in the industry of the observed target.
 From this population, the five nearest neighbor observations are matched using a propensity score based on target size, acquirer size, and relative size; state pair fixed effects, industry pair fixed effects, and year fixed effects.
 These matched synthetic deals constitute our control sample.

-Among other regressors we include several firm and firm-pair characteristics, along with year, industry pair, and deal fixed effects.
+Equipped with this sample of observed and synthetic deals, we estimate the linear probability model.
+Besides caste proximity, our key variable of interest, other regressors include several firm and firm-pair characteristics, along with year, industry pair, and deal fixed effects.
 Note that the deal fixed effects identify the set of one observed deal and five matched synthetic deals.
 Specifically, we estimate the following regression:

-$$I(M{i,j,t}) = \beta_0 + \beta_1 C P{i,j,t} + \beta_2 X{i,t}^A + \beta_3 X{j,t}^T + \beta_4 X{i,j,t}^{AT} + \beta_5 D{i,j,t} + \eta{i,j} + \tau_t + \gamma{ij} + \epsilon{i,j,t}$$ (4.1)
+$$I(M{i,j,t}) = \beta_0 + \beta_1 C P{i,j,t} + \beta_2 X{i,t}^A + \beta_3 X{j,t}^T + \beta_4 X{i,j,t}^{AT} + \beta_5 D{i,j,t} + \eta{i,j} + \tau_t + \gamma{ij} + \epsilon{i,j,t}$$ (3.1)

-where $I(M{i,j,t})$ is a binary outcome that takes the value 1 if the firm pair (i, j) entered into an M&A deal in year t, $CP{i,j,t}$ represents the caste proximity of the firm pair (i, j)in year t, $X{i,t}^A$ is a vector of time varying characteristics of the acquiring firm, $X{j,t}^T$ is a vector of time varying characteristics of the target firm, $X{i,j,t}^{AT}$ is a vector of time varying characteristics of the i, j pair, $D{i,j,t}$ represents a vector of deal characteristics other than caste proximity, $\eta{i,j}$ denotes industry-pair fixed effects, $\tau_t$ are year fixed effects and $\gamma{ij}$ are deal fixed effects.
-The coefficient of interest, $\beta_1$ , captures the association between board caste proximity of the firm-pair with the likelihood that the pair enters an M&A deal.
-The identification of this coefficient comes from within deal-set variation.
+where $I(M{i,j,t})$ is a binary outcome that takes the value 1 if the firm pair (i,j) entered into an M&A deal in year t, $CP{i,j,t}$ represents the caste proximity of the firm pair (i,j)in year $t, X{i,t}^A$ is a vector of time varying characteristics of the acquiring firm, $X{j,t}^T$ is a vector of time varying characteristics of the target firm, $X{i,j,t}^{AT}$ is a vector of time varying characteristics of the i, j pair, $D{i,j,t}$ represents a vector of deal characteristics other than caste proximity, $\eta{i,j}$ denotes industry-pair fixed effects, τ_t are year fixed effects and γ{ij} are deal fixed effects.
+The coefficient of interest, β_1 , captures the association between board caste proximity of the firm-pair with the likelihood that the pair enters an M&A deal.
+The identification of this coefficient comes from within deal variation (deal consists of one observed deal and the five matched deals).
 Caste proximity is measured in all the ways described in section 3 - same-varna, same-jati, varna overlap, jati overlap, and varna hierarchical distance.
-Acquirer and target characteristics include their size (real assets), whether they are public, whether they are exporters, their ages, their board sizes, whether their CEOs also serve as the board chairs, and caste homophily of their boards.
+Acquirer and target characteristics include their size (real assets), whether they are public, whether they are exporters, their ages, their board sizes, whether their CEOs also serve as the board chairs (CEO duality), and caste homophily of their boards.
 For acquirers, we additionally include their operating cash flow relative to total assets and leverage.
 The pair characteristics include their relative size, whether they belong to the same business group, whether they are located in the same state and whether their directors predominantly speak the same language.
 Deal characteristics include whether they are a vertical, horizontal, or unrelated M&A. The results are described in section 4.2.

-4.2 Results
+3.2 Results